CTSRD-CHERI/bluecheck/Readme.txt

   endseq

-A successfull run of this test is reassuring, but I need more unit tests to be sure!
-Do I really have to write them all out by hand?
-And what if I forget an important corner case?
+A successfull run of this test is reassuring, but I need more unit tests to be sure.
+Do I have to write them all out by hand?
+And what if I forget a corner case?

 Option 2: Model-based testing
 =============================

-A second implementation (31 lines) of the stack module can be found in Appendix B.  It's much simpler than the first, using a register instead of a block RAM to store the elements.
-It's really hard to see anything that could be wrong with it!
+A second implementation (31 lines) of the stack module can be found in Appendix B.  It's much simpler than the first, using registers instead of a block RAM to store the elements.
+It's hard to see anything that could be wrong with it.
 Unlike the first, it contains no assumptions about the RAM access protocol.
 This second implementation could be viewed as an "executable specification" or a "reference implementation".

-Now testing is a case of showing that, to a user, the two modules behave identically.
+Now testing is a case of showing that the two modules behave identically.
 How can I test that property in Bluespec?

-Using BlueCheck it's easy:
+Using BlueCheck I write:

   module [BlueCheck] checkBRAMStack ();
     /* Implementation instance (Appendix A) */